 The post-war period saw few further celebrations on Arnhem’s Korenmarkt but by the late 1980s, change was in the air.
 Reaching the Dutch cup final in 1990 and at last finishing high up the Eredivisie, Vitesse had outgrown Nieuw Monnikenhuize.
 The brave and expensive decision to build a state-of-the-art stadium in Arnhem South not only ushered in a long European era for Vitesse – it put the city onto the international stage as a major venue.

 While Nikos Machlas was scoring record goals for the club, the city could prepare as one of the hosts of Euro 2000.
-The pioneering GelreDome, with its retractable roof and convertible pitch, not only witnessed Pippo Inzaghi convert a penalty for Italy against Turkey, but Bon Jovi and Britney Spears strut their stuff in the space of a few months.
+The pioneering GelreDome, with its retractable roof and convertible pitch, witnessed Pippo Inzaghi convert a penalty for Italy against Turkey, and Bon Jovi and Britney Spears strut their stuff that same summer.

 Although Vitesse missed out on a Champions League spot in the last minute that same year, the GelreDome later served as home ground for FC Twente and PSV when competing in Europe’s premier trophy.

 The Yellow-and-Blacks, meanwhile, sank lower down the league and deeper into major debt.
-A constant saga of near bankruptcy gained the club the unwanted nickname of FC Hollywood – brought in Georgian businessman Merab Jordania, a former midfielder during Dinamo Tbilisi’s golden years.
+A constant saga of near bankruptcy gained the club the unwanted nickname of FC Hollywood and eventually brought in Georgian businessman Merab Jordania, a former midfielder during Dinamo Tbilisi’s golden years.

-Although still with no major silverware after 120 years of activity, Arnhem remain a major player in the Dutch game, with regular European football.
-How they’re perceived in Holland is another matter.
+With their first major silverware after 125 years of activity, the Dutch Cup in 2017, Arnhem remain a major player in the domestic game, with regular European football.
+How they’re perceived in Holland is another matter – the arrival in 2018 of new owner Valery Oyf, formerly linked to Gazprom and Abramovich asset managers Millhouse Capital, hardly met with much enthusiasm outside Arnhem.

 Arnhem is a rail hub and has no airport.
 Eindhoven’s is 90km (56 miles) away, Amsterdam’s 106km (66 miles).
-As Eindhoven requires a bus into town, then changing trains at ‘s Hertogenbosch, the direct train from Schiphol (every 30min, 1hr 15 journey time, €17 single) is the best option.
-If you’ve just missed one, changing at Utrecht hardly alters the overall journey time.
+As Eindhoven requires a bus from the airport into town, then changing trains at ’s Hertogenbosch, Amsterdam Schiphol is the best option, with direct trains every 30min (1hr 15 journey time, €17 single).
+If you’ve just missed one, changing at Utrecht barely alters the overall journey time.

-There’s a bar zone around the focal Korenmarkt, where you’ll find party-centric, evening-only Murphy’s.
+There’s a bar zone around the focal Korenmarkt, where you’ll find party-centric, evening-only Murphy’s Home.
 Games are shown here on a big screen.
 Mick O’Connells shows TV sport daytimes and has a sister establishment in Utrecht.
 Music-oriented The Move is a rare case of a bar being named after a Roy Wood group and is decked out in photos of pop bands.
-Nearby Club 8 is a nightspot in the modern vein.

-In the centre of town, the landmark Café Meijers is a lovely old-school Dutch, with tables outside.
-More contemporary, with a quality range of beers, is Den Koopman.
-Locals also gather at De Wacht, an intimate bohemian spot with a savvy, regular clientele.
+In the centre of town, the landmark Café Meijers is a lovely old-school Dutch drinking spot, with tables outside.
+Locals also gather at De Wacht, an intimate bohemian bar with a savvy, regular clientele.

-Best of the bunch, though, is the characterful Heeren Van Amstel on a corner of Kortestraat, open from 4pm, an atmospheric hang-out for old Vitesse fans – note the early version of the vuvuzela over the bar.
+Best of the bunch, though, is the Heeren Van Aemstel on a corner of Kortestraat, an atmospheric hang-out for old Vitesse fans – note the early version of the vuvuzela over the bar.